BooBN1/LSE_DA_COVID_analysis/README.md

 # LSE_DA_COVID_analysis
 This Python analysis is part of an assignment to inform a hypothetical scenario.
-The analysis uses COVID vaccination data.
+The analysis uses COVID cases and vaccination data.

 SCENARIO